OT-Net: A Reusable Neural Optimal Transport Solver: Experiments

-In this section, we will highlight the strengths of our algorithm, \textit{i.e.}, we can select some sample points to train the Brenier's height representation, and then use the trained model to predict the height vectors of the remaining samples, and finally obtain the OT map directly.
-Compared to the AE-OT algorithm, the \textbf{OT-Net} can improve its reusability.
-Since the AE-OT algorithm needs to recalculate the OT map when the number of features in the target domain changes.
-Hence, to verify the feasibility and effectiveness of the proposed algorithm, we apply it to the generative model in our experiments.
+In this section, we will highlight the strengths of our algorithm, \textit{i.e.}, we can train the Brenier's height representation with a portion of data, and then use the trained model to predict the height vectors of the remaining samples, and finally obtain the OT map directly.
+Compared to the AE-OT algorithm, the \textbf{OT-Net} is reusable.
+To verify the reusability and effectiveness of the proposed algorithm, we apply it to the generative model in our experiment.

-Firstly, based on the results reveal in Fig. \ref{figure:fashionceleba}, although the FID score gradually increases as the number of selected features decreases, the image quality evaluation results are still superior to those obtained by AE-OT.
+Firstly, based on the results revealed in Fig. \ref{figure:fashionceleba}, although the FID score gradually increases as the number of selected features decreases, the image quality is still superior to those obtained by AE-OT.
 As presented in Tab. \ref{table:fid}, the network enables the computation of the whole height vector using a randomly selected subset of features for training.
-In case of new feature additions, the trained network can directly calculate the height vector to obtain OT mapping.
-The visual effects of the newly generated images, with randomly selected part features, are shown in Fig. \ref{figure:aeotnetfashion}.
-Where $0.7 \sim 1.0$ indicates the ratio of randomly selected samples from the dataset.
+In case of new feature additions, the trained network can directly calculate the height vector to obtain the OT map.
+The visual effects of the newly generated images are shown in Fig. \ref{figure:aeotnetfashion}.
+Where $0.7 \sim 1.0$ indicates the ratio of randomly selected samples to the entire dataset.
+OT-Net can train the Brenier's height representation with a portion of the dataset to train the model, its ultimate goal is to calculate the OT map for the entire dataset.
+This improves the efficiency and reusability of the algorithm.
+In AE-OT, if a portion of the data is selected for calculating the OT map, then only the OT map for that specific subset of data can be obtained.
+It cannot be directly extrapolated to the OT map for the entire dataset.
+Instead, the overall OT map needs to be recalculated.
+Considering these, we did not use AE-OT to calculate partial OT maps when $r$ is not equal to 1.